Bice Curiger: Career

-Co-Founder and Chief Editor of the art magazine Parkett from Zurich (since 1984); Independent Curator for various international art galleries, museums and exhibitions, including for the Centre Georges Pompidou in Paris (France), the Hayward Gallery in London (UK), the Guggenheim Museum in New York and the 54th Biennale di Venezia (Italy); Curator of the Kunsthaus Zürich (1993-2013); Editor of Tate Etc. magazine (since 2004); Former Member of the Federal Arts Council; Lecturer at Humboldt-Universität of Berlin (Germany) (2006–07); Artistic Director and Exhibition Curator of the Fondation Vincent van Gogh Arles (France) (since 2013).
+Co-Founder and Chief Editor of the art magazine Parkett from Zurich (since 1984); Independent Curator for various international art galleries, museums and exhibitions, including for the Centre Georges Pompidou in Paris (France), the Hayward Gallery in London (UK), and the Guggenheim Museum in New York.

+Kunsthaus Zürich

+From 1993 to 2013, Curiger worked as curator at the Kunsthaus Zürich (1993-2013).
+In addition to her work in Zürich, she served as an editor of Tate Etc. magazine (since 2004); a member of the Federal Arts Council; and lecturer at Humboldt-Universität of Berlin (Germany) (2006–07).

+In 1999, Curiger chaired the jury that awarded the Museum Ludwig's Wolfgang Hahn Prize to Pipilotti Rist.
+In 2011, she chaired the jury of the Preis der Nationalgalerie, which was awarded to Cyprien Gaillard.

 54th Venice Biennale

 In 2011 Curiger curated the 54th Venice Biennale, which she entitled ILLUMinations.
 She was the third-ever woman to curate the prestigious event since its inception (Maria de Corral and Rosa Martinez co-curated the Biennale in 2005).
 Curiger explained that the name of the exhibition was meant to "shed light on the institution itself, drawing attention to dormant and unrecognized opportunities, as well as to conventions that need to be challenged."
 Curiger asked five open questions to all participating artists: Where do you feel at Home?
 Does the future speak English or another language?
 Is the artistic community a nation?
 How many nations do you feel inside yourself?
 If art was a nation what would be written in its constitution?
 Curiger selected 84 artists for her exhibition.

-Also in 2011, Curiger chaired the jury of the Preis der Nationalgalerie, which was awarded to Cyprien Gaillard.

 Fondation Vincent van Gogh

-In 2013 Curiger became the Artistic Director of the Fondation Vincent van Gogh Arles in Arles, France.
+In 2013 Curiger became the Artistic Director and Exhibition Curator of the Fondation Vincent van Gogh Arles in Arles, France.
 The museum is dedicated to Vincent van Gogh's time spent in Arles and organizes exhibits that foster relationships between van Gogh and contemporary artists.

+In 2016, Curiger was a member of the jury which selected Njideka Akunyili Crosby as recipient of the Prix Canson.
+She also served on the juries that selected Beatriz Milhazes (2021-22) and Cao Fei (2022-23) as participants in the “Safety Curtain” series at the Vienna State Opera.

+In 2019, Curiger was part of the selection committee that chose Andrea Lissoni as director of Haus der Kunst.